esrlabs/chipmunk-docs/developer/src/plugin/wasmer/parser-plugin.md

 }
 ```

+*The DltParser WASM module sets up a single parser instance that can handle incoming requests.
+When a message is received, it is deserialized, processed according to its type (either setting up the parser or parsing input bytes), and the results are collected.
+Finally, the results are serialized and returned as a response.*

 ## DltParser Host proxy

 The proxy will store the results retrieved from the plugin and returns them to the host as long as unconsumed results are available.